 Friction Force Calculator

-Calculate friction using coefficient and normal force.
+Calculate static or kinetic friction force on flat or inclined surfaces using the coefficient of friction and normal force.

 Calculation Steps